matthewstory/mattrideshis.bike/_posts/2017-08-23-silca-roll-premio.markdown

 image: assets/posts/gear/reviews/silca/hero.jpg
 ---

+Before we descend into my own cognative dissonence surrounding this product I want to start by stating two things very clearly.

-Let me start by saying that I love Silca.
+1. I love Silca.
+2. Do not buy the Seat Roll Premio.

+### Stability (1/5)

 I love Silca because their products are always stunning, built to last a lifetime and consistently better than their competition.
 I love Silca so much that the first, second and third time I had problems with this bag I assumed that it was me.
 I must have attached it improperly.
 This can't be the bag, it's too awesome.
 I believe in Silca; their magic is real; it has to be me.

-### Stability (1/5)
+![This Does Not Look Cool]({{ "/assets/posts/gear/reviews/silca/dangle.jpg" | relative_url }})

 But it's now nearly a year later and I've logged more than 8,000 miles with this sleek, low-profile bag nestled under my saddle and I've had more than a few group-rides interrupted because the Seat Roll Premio is as temperamental as it is stunning.
-It has a tendency to ... "flip-out":
+It has a tendency to ... "flip-out".

-![This Does Not Look Cool]({{ "/assets/posts/gear/reviews/silca/dangle.jpg" | relative_url }})

 And it's not just my bag, every rider I have met on the road with this bag over the past year has experienced this same failure, and more than once I've seen a rider out on 9W dragging their Premio roll behind them by the Premio boa.